KillariDev/PrivateWorldDiscovery/README.md

 ![image2](image2.png)

-Either of our explorers know what are in their own rooms, but they or nobody else knows about what is in the other rooms.
+Each explorer is aware of the directions of the doors in their current room, but they have no knowledge of what lies beyond them.

-Each explorer knows only the details of the room they occupy.
-Beyond their current location, neither they nor anyone else knows what lies in the adjacent rooms.
+An explorer only knows the details of the room they are in; beyond that, neither they nor anyone else can see what exists in the adjacent rooms.

-Now, suppose the green explorer ventures into an adjacent unexplored room.
-As they enter, the new room is generated dynamically:
+Now, imagine the green explorer decides to venture into an adjacent, unexplored room.
+As they enter, the new room is dynamically generated:

 ![image3](image3.png)